 Who can invest in a pension?

-Tax-relievable pension contributions can be made for an individual who is UK resident (or has been in the previous 5 years and has a UK pension), or who is either employed by the Crown or who is the spouse or civil partner of someone employed by the Crown.
+Tax-relievable pension contributions can be made for an individual who is UK resident (or has been in the previous 5 years and has a UK pension).
+Or someone who is either employed by the Crown or who is the spouse or civil partner of someone employed by the Crown.

 How much can an individual contribute to a pension?

-In addition to the above limit on personal tax-relievable contributions, the maximum total contributions that can be made for an individual from all sources in a tax year without suffering a tax charge is the Annual Allowance (£40,000 gross in the 2019/2020 tax year).
+In addition to the limit on personal tax-relievable contributions, the maximum total contributions that can be made for an individual from all sources in a tax year without suffering a tax charge is the Annual Allowance of £40,000.
 Contributions in excess of the Annual Allowance will be subject to an Income Tax charge based on the individual’s personal tax position.

 It is sometimes possible to elect for lifetime allowance protection for your pension funds, which can result in a higher Lifetime Allowance being applied.
 You should take advice as to whether protection is applicable to you.